OIT Wireless Service allows University faculty, staff, and students to connect a computer to the campus data network via

 Some vendors sold 802.11g equipment before that standard was finalized in November 2001; such equipment was based on earlier drafts of the standard.
 Some of these early 802.11g devices may experience compatibility problems both with 802.11b networks, and with other vendor's 802.11g devices.
 Some 802.11g devices that do not comply the final version of the 802.11g standard may even interfere with surrounding 802.11b networks.
 If you have an 802.11g device, contact the vendor for updates to bring it into full compliance with the final version of the 802.11g standard.
 If you have difficulty using an 802.11g device, a workaround may be to reconfigure it to limit itself to 802.11b.

 We began upgrading our service in 2010 to add support for IEEE 802.11a service.
 In locations that have been upgraded, in addition to the existing 802.11b and 802.11g service, we also provide 802.11a service.
-By September 2013 this upgrade had been completed in all of the undergraduate dormitory buildings, the Graduate College, some of the apartment buildings housing graduate students, and 42 academic and administrative buildings have been upgraded, and roughly half of the dormitories building have been upgraded.
-By September 2013, we expect to upgrade approximately a dozen more academic/administrative buildings and nearly all the remaining dormitories.
+By September 2013 this upgrade had been completed in all of the undergraduate dormitory buildings, the Graduate College, some of the apartment buildings housing graduate students, and 42 academic and administrative buildings (including all of the largest or most-populated ones).
+During the 2013-2014 academic year we expect to upgrade additional academic/administrative buildings.

 802.11a service operates solely in the 5 Ghz frequency range.